UI-Research/mobility-from-poverty/README.md

 ### File Names

-1. Files should have descriptive names about the metrics and only include lower case letters, numbers, and underscores (lower camel case, i.e. camel_case).
+1. Final metric files should have descriptive names related to the metric and must only include lower case letters, numbers, and underscores (lower camel case, i.e. camel_case).
-    Do not use spaces.

-    -   For example, any file name that refrences neonatal health should refer to the topic as "neonatal_health"
+    Do not use spaces.It is up to you how to name the files for your metric but the file names need to be consistent (meaning you should refer to the metric in the file name the same way every time) and should be concise.

+    -   For example, the 2022 county metric file for the share of low-weight births metric, which fall under the Neonatal Health predictor, could be named "lwb_metric_2022_county.csv"

-2. Save data in subdirectories to keep the repository organized.
+2. Save data in a folder titled "final" to keep the repository organized.
     When saving files, include the year, geography (county or place), and subgroup information in the file name unless the file is combined (e.g. the file contains multiple years).

+    -   For combined files, replace the year with "all".
+Continuing with the low-weight birth example, to be consistent with the name above the combined place level file  would be named "lwb_metric_all_place.csv"
-    -   For example, the file containing environment data should be titled "environment_county_all" but for 2018 data it should be "environment_county_2018"
+    - For subgroup data, a combined county file with subgroup data would be titled "lwb_metric_all_subgroups_plce.csv"

 ### Final Metric Files